Automated Test Solutions for Pharmaceutical Drug Delivery Systems

 InnovaSystems is an engineering company that since 1989 has been a leading provider of automated test solutions for pharmaceutical drug delivery systems.
 Ask around - people in the business know us and they trust our products.

-Our instrumentation is designed to help the pharmaceutical scientist perform the in vitro testing that the FDA recommends is performed on nasal sprays and MDIs, such as:
+Our instrumentation is designed to help the pharmaceutical scientist perform the in vitro testing that the US Food and Drug Administration (FDA) recommends is performed on nasal sprays and metered-dose inhalers (MDI), such as:

 We are also involved with test and characterization of iontophoretic patches, gels and topical creme delivery systems.